-It's no secret that neutrals have reigned supreme in interior design over the last decade, but we can't help but wonder: How many of us are defaulting to neutral colors because they're our preference, and how many of us are choosing them simply because selecting a color palette is a daunting task?
-If the latter scenario rings a bell, then allow us to introduce you to one of our favorite design tricks also known as analogous colors.
+It's no secret that neutral paint colors have reigned supreme in the world of interior design over the last decade, yet we can't help but wonder: How many of us are defaulting to neutral colors because they're our preference, and how many of us are choosing them simply because selecting a color palette is a daunting task?
+If the latter rings a bell, then allow us to introduce you to analogous colors.

 1. Yellow, Yellow-Green, Green